venveo/serverless-sharp/README.md

 2. `npm install`
 3. `cp settings.example.yml settings.yml`
 4. Configure settings.yml file
-5. Ensure you have AWS CLI configured on your machine with proper access to the S3 bucket you're using in `.env`
+5. Ensure you have AWS CLI configured on your machine with proper access to the S3 bucket you're using in your settings.
 6. Run `serverless offline`

 ## Deploying to AWS